eduardacandido/milestone-01/README.md

 -   Original wireframes were created with [Balsamiq](https://balsamiq.com/wireframes/)

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.